AmitTzah/exercise_timer_app/README.md

         *   Workout Name.
         *   List of exercises (each with name and number of sets).
         *   Set Interval Time (seconds) between sets.
-        *   **Alternate Sets Checkbox:** Toggles between sequential and alternating set progression.
     *   Displays: Calculated total workout duration.
     *   Action: "Save Workout" button.
     *   **Persistence:** User-defined workouts (including exercises, sets, and interval time) are saved using `Hive`.

 *   **Workout Mode:**
-    *   When "Start Workout" is pressed from the Home Screen, a timer begins, cycling through the exercises defined in the selected workout.
+    *   When "Start Workout" is pressed from the Home Screen, a timer begins, cycling through the exercises defined in the selected workout, adjusted by the chosen level.
     *   **Sequential Sets (Default):** Completes all sets of one exercise before moving to the next.
     *   **Alternating Sets (If enabled):** Cycles through one set of each exercise before moving to the next set number for any exercise.
 For example, if you have Exercise A (3 sets) and Exercise B (2 sets), the order would be: A-Set1, B-Set1, A-Set2, B-Set2, A-Set3.
+    *   **Workout Levels:** The total number of sets for each exercise is dynamically adjusted based on the selected level (1-10), ensuring a strictly increasing total set count across levels.
+The total set count is rounded up after the percentage increase.
+    *   **Survival Mode:** The workout repeats indefinitely.
+The main timer displays elapsed time (counts up) instead of time remaining.
+The session ends only when the user manually presses "Finish Workout".
     *   The app emits a "next_set.mp3" sound at the end of each interval, signaling the end of the current interval and the immediate start of the next exercise's set.
     *   **Display during workout:**
         *   Current exercise to perform.
         *   Current set number for that exercise (e.g., "Pullups: Set 3/10").
         *   Overall progress (e.g., "Total Set: 7/30").
-        *   Time counting down within the current Interval Time.
+        *   Time counting down within the current Interval Time (or counting up in Survival Mode).
     *   **Pause Workout button:** Pauses and resumes the timer.
     *   **Finish Workout button:** Prompts a confirmation dialog.
 If confirmed, navigates to the new Workout Summary Display Screen.
-    *   Upon natural completion of all sets:
+    *   Upon natural completion of all sets (not applicable in Survival Mode):
         *   An automated voice announces "session_complete.mp3".
         *   The app navigates to the Workout Summary Display Screen.